Test in production without watermarks.

 Before delving into the coding, let us clarify what a DOCX file is.
 Microsoft Word and other Word processing programs save documents in the DOCX file format.
 It is based on the ZIP-compressed XML-based [Office Open XML (OOXML) standard](https://en.wikipedia.org/wiki/Office_Open_XML#:~:text=Office%20Open%20XML%20(also%20informally,initial%20version%20as%20ECMA%2D376.).
 This allows utilizing APIs from Microsoft and other developers to manipulate it programmatically relatively simply.

 Iron Software created the Word document library known as IronWord.
-When it comes to offering strong capabilities for Word document manipulation in .NET applications.
-IronWord shines, to help .NET C# developers include the ability to create, read, and modify Word and DOCX documents in their programs, IronWord is a robust Word document library.
+When it comes to offering strong capabilities for Word document manipulation in .NET applications, IronWord shines.
+To help .NET C# developers include the ability to create, read, and modify Word and DOCX documents in their programs, IronWord is a robust Word document library.

-To know more about the IronWord refer here.
+To know more about IronWord refer here.

 To launch the Visual Studio application, use the File menu and choose File.
 Click "New Project," then choose "Console application."